Fyre Festival 2 ticket holders react after Billy McFarland postpones at last minute

 “The event has been postponed and a new date will be announced,” a message sent to a ticket-holder and seen by ABC News said.
 “We have issued you a refund.
 Once the new date is announced, at that time, you can repurchase if it works for your schedule.”

-Organizers have insisted that the festival is still on, saying in a further message that new locations were being vetted and their “priorities remain unchanged: delivering an unforgettable, safe, and transparent experience.”
+Organizers have insisted that the festival is still on, saying in a further message obtained by The Independent that new locations were being vetted and their “priorities remain unchanged: delivering an unforgettable, safe, and transparent experience.”

 Still, those who were planning to attend or perform remain unsure about what comes next.
 Brothers Asa and Eli Maker were set to attend the festival after winning free tickets.
 But the lack of details surrounding the event gave them pause.